-It absorbs monomer well.
-This means you can create beautiful beads that have the perfect liquid to powder ratio.
+It absorbs monomer very well.
+This means its easy to create beautiful beads that have the perfect liquid-to-powder ratio.

-If you want a smooth, even and seamless application with no visible brush strokes this is great.
+If you want a smooth, even, and seamless application with no visible brush strokes – this is a great option.

 Please note that there are some negative reviews of this brush!
 BUT they are mostly from people who failed to care for the brush properly!

 So please make sure you clean it well before the first use!

 It’s really easy to clean once you know how.